When you see or hear the acronym “USDA,” the first image that probably comes to mind is a big, juicy steak. As in, USDA

-Perhaps the biggest requirement is that the property be located in a designated rural area.
+One of the biggest eligibility requirements is that the property be located in a designated rural area.
 You can use this map to determine if the property you have your eye on is eligible for a USDA home loan.

 The next biggie is the USDA income limits.
-You can’t make more than 115% of the median family income for the area in which you wish you purchase the home.
+You can’t make more than 115% of the median family household income for the area in which you wish you purchase the home.

 With regard to income, the max DTI ratio is 29/41, meaning the housing payment can’t exceed 29% of gross monthly income and total liabilities can’t exceed 41% of income.
 Check out my affordability calculator to get an idea.

 You must also occupy the property you’re buying – no second homes or investment properties are permitted.
 But manufactured homes are USDA eligible.
 And there area loan limits just like there are on conventional mortgages and FHA loans.